mmsaki/price-impact-calculations/README.md

 ## Introduction

 This project attempts to calculate the price impact of a trade in a constant product market maker.
 However, it is important to note that this code should not be considered a substitute for learning about DEFI Uniswap V2 constant product market maker in-depth.
 It is always recommended to thoroughly understand the underlying concepts and principles before relying solely on automated calculations.

-## Definitions

-- `A`: The token A in the pool
-- `B`: The token B in the pool
-- `k`: A constant
-- `x`: The amount of token A after the trade
-- `y`: The amount of token B after the trade
-- `delta` and `lambda`: amount out `x` and amount in `y` depending on whether token A or token B is being bought or sold
-- `p`: The price of token A in terms of token B before the trade
-- `pe`: The effective price of token A in terms of token B after the trade (i.e., the price actual price paid of token A in terms of token B after accounting for the price impact)
-- `i`: The price impact of the trade
-- `pi`: The price of token A in terms of token B after the trade

-## Getting Started
+See [Automated Market Makers - Miguel Ottina & Peter Johannes Steffensen & Jesper Kristensen](https://learning.oreilly.com/library/view/automated-market-makers/9781484286166/) as a primer on the topic.

 ### Prerequisites